AlexRaudvee/AI_Code_Completion/README.md

 # AI Code Completion Evaluation
 This repository contains a code completion model for predicting missing code segments between given prefixes and suffixes.
 The goal is to evaluate the model's ability to generate accurate code completions by comparing predicted code with ground truth using various evaluation metrics.

-The dataset were generated manually by using our code that were written in past in one of the repositories.
+## Data
+The dataset was manually generated using code from a prior repositories.
+This code includes both foundational programming elements and more advanced sections, featuring various deep learning model architectures and pipeline structures.
+This selection allows us to assess which aspects of Python programming the model handles most effectively, like the one that are more creative or the one that are more paternally structured.

 ## Repository Structure
 ```